dazzirous/CryptoClustering/README.md

 # CryptoClustering
 Module 11 for Crypto Clustering

-I wokred on this with help from my TA and going to office hours.
+I worked on this with help from my TA and going to office hours.